Gaslight (1940 film): Plot

 In Pimlico, London, Alice Barlow is murdered by an unknown man, who then ransacks her house, ripping her furniture apart as if desperately searching for something.
 The house remains empty for many years, until newlyweds Paul and Bella Mallen move in.
 Bella soon finds herself misplacing small objects; and, before long, Paul has her believing she is losing her sanity.
 B. G. Rough, a former detective involved in the original murder investigation, begins to suspect Paul of Alice Barlow's murder.

-The lamps in the house dim slightly, which disturbs and confuses Bella - such dimming would normally occur when someone elsewhere in the house turned on the lights, but when Bella asks the servants, they say that nobody else is in the house.
-Unknown to everyone, is that Paul has entered the upper floor from the roof, and has turned on the lamps upstairs while he searches for the jewels.
-The sinister change in light levels, and unexplained noises, heightens Bella's insecurity due to the pattern of deception to which Paul subjects Bella, such as berating her for losing a brooch, which he had hidden inside his locked rolltop desk.
+The gas lamps in the house dim slightly, which disturbs and confuses Bella - such dimming suggests that someone elsewhere in the house has been lighting additional lamps - but when Bella asks the servants, they say that nobody else is in the house.
+Unknown to everyone is that Paul has entered the upper floor from the roof and has turned on the lamps upstairs while he searches for jewels.
+The sinister change in light levels, as well as unexplained noises, heighten Bella's insecurity due to the pattern of deception to which Paul subjects Bella, such as berating her for losing a brooch, which he had hidden inside his locked rolltop desk.

 Rough gets wind of Paul's plan to have Bella certified insane and institutionalised so that he can carry on with Nancy, their promiscuous maid, and summons Bella's concerned cousin Vincent Ullswater for help in getting her out of Paul's grasp.
 After Paul verbally abuses Bella before leaving to attend a music hall show with Nancy, Rough comes to the house and reveals to Bella that Paul is really the wanted Louis Bauer, who has returned to the house to search for the rubies he was unable to find after murdering his aunt, Alice Barlow.
 Furthermore, due to Bauer's bigamous marriage to another woman in Australia, his marriage to Bella is invalid.
 Rough forces open Paul's desk in search of evidence that Paul is Bauer, but is interrupted when Bella sees the gaslight flicker shortly before Bauer returns to the house.
 Rough confronts him with their knowledge and Bauer mockingly opens the desk drawer which he is confident contains no evidence.
 Inside is Bella's missing brooch, and she reveals that the brooch has a secret compartment in which the rubies had been hidden.
 When the brooch is opened Alice Barlow's initials can be seen inside.
 Bella also tells Rough that she hid the rubies inside a vase on the mantelpiece.
 The cornered Bauer attacks them both with a chair, but is knocked unconscious by Rough.
 Bauer attempts to coerce Bella into freeing him from his restraints, but she denounces him at knifepoint before he is led away by the police.